12 rules of etiquette for golf.

 If you’re listening to music, keep it at a volume that can’t be heard more than 5-10 feet from your cart.
 Be sure members in your group don’t mind, and turn it off if you’re close to them during a shot.
 If you get close to another group, turn the music off until you get away from them.

-Finally, make sure listening to music complies with the rules at your golf course.
+Finally, could you ensure that listening to music meets the rules at your golf course?

 12) Dress Appropriately

-I think it’s best to look up the dress code online or call ahead before getting to the course.
+Look up the dress code online or call ahead.